NadeeTharuka/restaurant-web-site/README.md

 # Restaurant Website

-Welcome to our restaurant website project!
-This project is built using React, providing a modern and interactive platform for showcasing services.
-Our website is designed to be fully responsive, ensuring a seamless experience across various devices and screen sizes.
+Welcome to my restaurant website project!
+This project is built using React, providing a modern and interactive platform for showcasing services. my website is designed to be fully responsive, ensuring a seamless experience across various devices and screen sizes.

 ## See here